General Foundations of Algebra

 Exposing students to a variety of representations early in their learning helps them develop comfort with symbols.
 Continued exploration of the use of symbols in a variety of mathematical contexts allows students to make sense of and take ownership of these symbols.
 In particular, students gradually replace personal symbols with literal symbols to represent variables (for example, 13 + a = 19) and use them to communicate algebraic reasoning.

-Source : Guide d’enseignement efficace des mathématiques de la 7e à la 10e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 7e à la 10e année, p.
 32.

-Some authors (for example, Blanton & Kaput, 2003, pp. 70-77) believe that teachers need "algebraic eyes and ears" to identify and maximize connections to algebraic concepts in mathematical activities and to take advantage of opportunities to develop students' algebraic thinking.
+Some authors (for example, Blanton & Kaput, 2003, pp. 70-77) believe that teachers need 'algebraic eyes and ears' to identify and maximize connections to algebraic concepts in mathematical activities and to take advantage of opportunities to develop students' algebraic thinking.

 To do this, the teacher can: